 Contract liabilities pertain to unearned tuition fees, which is reduced as the corresponding revenue is recognized during the school term.
+This is significantly higher than last year mainly because of the timing of enrollment.

-Total noncurrent liabilities increased from P2.85 billion to P2.92 billion as of March 2019.
+Total noncurrent liabilities increased from P2.85 billion to P4.37 billion.